Skip to main content

 About 60โ€“70% of pre-2010 Toronto homes need a 100A โ†’ 200A upgrade to add a heat pump (50A breaker for indoor air handler, 30A for outdoor unit), especially when EV charger or generator loads are also planned.
 Manual J load calc determines whether the upgrade is mandatory or optional.
 Panel upgrade $2,500โ€“$5,500.
 ESA permit and inspection coordinated by our certified electrician partner.

 No โ€” RenoHouse does NOT physically install gas-fitted or refrigerant equipment.
-TSSA G2 gas-fitter licensing and ODP refrigerant certification are held by our certified HVAC subcontractor partners (Enbridge HER+-registered firms).
+TSSA G2 gas-fitter licensing and ODP refrigerant certification are held by our certified HVAC subcontractor partners (HRS-registered HVAC firms).
 RenoHouse signs the construction contract, manages the project, pulls Building/ESA permits, prepares rebate paperwork, and finishes the construction wrap (drywall around new ducts, paint, hardwood refinish around equipment) in-house.
 The customer has one point of contact: us.

 Mitsubishi Hyper-Heat (M-Series and P-Series H2i, rated to -25ยฐC) โ€” most common Toronto install.
 Daikin Aurora (rated to -25ยฐC with Aurora controller).
 Lennox Quantum (premium tier, smart load-matching, -23ยฐC).
 Carrier Infinity 24 SEER Greenspeed.
 Bosch IDS Premium (-25ยฐC).
 All units we specify are AHRI cold-climate certified and rebate-eligible.
 Equipment selection happens at site visit based on heating load, footprint, electrical capacity, and rebate requirements.